Find answers to some of our more frequently asked questions.

 The only activities you’re required to attend are Welcome Day (to check into UniHall) and some UWA Orientation sessions during O-Week to help you settle into your new home.
 Apart from these, our events at UniHall are not compulsory.
 Your O-Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.

 Yes, meals are included in most room packages.
-The Dining Hall at UniHall is open for breakfast, lunch and dinner and serves a delicious buffet selection of food which caters to our diverse community’s needs.
+The Dining Hall at UniHall is open 12 meal sessions each week and serves a delicious buffet selection of food which caters to our diverse community’s needs.
 You will find a selection of fresh salads, a station to make your own sandwiches plus a wide range of hot dishes.
 Some menu favourites include Noodle Day, Burger Day and Italian Day.
 Your meal plan will depend on your room package, as follows: